 The highlight for most visitors is the walk through the Sistine Chapel.
 Here, Michelangelo’s genius is displayed in a series of iconic frescoes including ceiling panels depicting scenes from Genesis, and in The Last Judgement.
 Next, you’ll pass through an interior passageway into St. Peter’s Basilica.
 In addition to being the second-largest church in the world, the basilica is one of the Catholic faith’s most important religious sites.
 A masterpiece of Renaissance architecture, it houses an astonishing collection of art, artifacts, and relics – including the tomb of St. Peter, Jesus’ principal apostle.

 Interested in more options?
 See our guide to the best Vatican tours.

 Best in Florence: Early Access Guided Uffizi Gallery Tour with Skip-the-Line Ticket

 Your art historian guide will explain the techniques and symbolism behind museum highlights like Boticelli’s Birth of Venus and Titian’s Venus of Urbino.
-With a maximum of 15 people, your group is never big; and if there are more than seven participants, you will be given complimentary headphones to ensure that you won't miss out on any commentary.
+Groups are kept small and you will be given complimentary headphones to ensure that you won't miss out on any commentary.
 Although the guided tour lasts approximately two hours, this ticket remains valid for the rest of the day, allowing you to stay and explore the collection at your own leisure.

 Best in Milan: Best of Milan Experience Including Da Vinci’s The Last Supper and Duomo Tour